AnonFox2/Quantized-NAFNet/README.md

 Open `deblur.png` from the `Quantized-NAFNet` folder to view the output, you can provide any output name of your choice.

 ## Model Validation
-### All provided drive links are from the authours of the dataset.
+### All provided drive links are from the authors of the dataset.

 ### Validation Dataset Preparation (optional, committed in existing repo)
 1. Download validation data from [Google Drive](https://drive.google.com/file/d/1_WPxX6mDSzdyigvie_OlpI-Dknz7RHKh/view)